aradi/SCPC-Method/VASP/README.md

    potentials at core” in the OUTCAR file for atoms far from the defect.)

    2.13 The SCPC method is suitable for semi-conductors and insulator systems with localized and/or quite localized charged defects.
-The SCPC cannot applied to conductor like surfaces or bulk like metalic system because there is no localized defects neither a macroscopic dielectric is defined (macroscopic dielectric is infinity on metallic materials).
+The SCPC cannot applied to conductor like surfaces or bulk like metallic system because there is no localized defects neither a macroscopic dielectric is defined (macroscopic dielectric is infinity on metallic materials).